helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 The study involved multiple variables and scenarios:
 {: .list}
-* 3 devices &ndash; a bus, new subway validator and an old subway validator
+* three devices &ndash; a bus, new subway validator and an old subway validator
-* 3 types of tickets &ndash; 2 paper and 1 mobile app
+* three types of tickets &ndash; two paper and one mobile app
-* 4 display screen variations
+* four display screen variations

 ![Ticket readers, tickets and display variations](../img/test-variables.png "Ticket readers, tickets and display variations")